gvwilson/sensibleadventures/cloudherd/new.md

 nice.
 I need to pee.
 I'll be right back."

-He was still there when she returned a few minutes later, but had stood up to give his seat to a large owl.
+He was still there when she returned a few minutes later, but had stood up to give his seat to a large tufted owl.
 She stopped, not knowing if she should approach or leave them in peace.
 Ulfmaerr beckoned her forward.

 "Here she is," he said to the bird.
 "Um..."